JorgePe/pyb00st/README.md

 ## Requirements ##

-pyb00st is intended for linux only (don't give up yet, good news ahead) and it requires BlueZ with BLE support so a recent version of linux is required.
+Inititally, pyb00st was intended for linux only (don't give up yet, good news ahead) because it requires BlueZ with BLE support so a recent version of linux is required.

 Since I want to use it with ev3dev it also needs python3.

 And, of course, a BLE controller is also required.

-Currently there are two versions of pyb00st:
-- pyb00st based on pygattlib
-- pyb00st based on pygatt

 I started this project with pygattlib.
 It's a library that makes direct use of BlueZ and has been included in pybluez.
 But since python3 version of pygattlib has problems with notifications I started to use a different library, pygatt, that doesn't make direct use of Bluez - instead, it makes use of a *backend*.

 There are two backends for pygatt:
-- on linux, a gatttool backend makes system calls to BlueZ' gatttool
+- on linux, a gatttool backend makes system calls to BlueZ's gatttool
 - on Windows and OSX, a BlueGiga backend uses the BLE stack on a BlueGiga controller like the BLED112

 On linux, the gatttool backend approach results in slower performance than pygattlib.
-But it also requires much less dependencies... and it works with notifications!
+But it also requires much less dependencies... and it works with notifications on python 3!

-On Windows or OSX, you need an extra device like the BLED112, and drivers and the like.
-I finally got a BLED112 and I can confirm that changing my code to use the BGAPIBackend (just one line change) my code works on a Windows 10 Virtual Machine (will document it later)
+On Windows or OSX, you need an extra device like the BLED112, also drivers and the like.
+I finally got a BLED112 and I can confirm that changing my code to use the BGAPIBackend (just one line change) my code works on a Windows 10 Virtual Machine (by the way, Windows 10 recognizes the BLED112 so no additional drivers needed)

+The old version of pyb00st based on pygattlib is still available on 'other' folder but it lacks all input methods.
+If problems with nofications on python 3 gets fixed, I'll probably backport all code.

 ## Status: ##